Rockhampton Airport: Statues

+Big Bulls

 On the roundabout outside the airport is one of the seven Big Bulls statues that decorate Rockhampton, which regards itself as the Beef Capital of Australia.
 The statue outside the airport depicts a Droughtmaster bull, an important breed in the local area.
 The Big Bulls are listed as one of Australia's big things.

 The theft of the testicles from the bulls is a common prank and they frequently have to be replaced.
 Some residents also feel that the bull statues overemphasise one aspect of the city and should be relocated to less prominent locations.
 However, there is strong public support for the retention of the bulls.